Noncollinear electric dipoles in a polar, chiral phase of CsSnBr$_3$ perovskite: Abstract

 \section{Abstract}

-Bulk Rashba semiconductors, in which the combination of polar symmetry and strong spin-orbit interactions leads to useful couplings between charge, spin, and polarized light, are desired for new information processing and sensing device concepts.
+Polar and chiral crystal symmetries confer a variety of potentially useful functionalities upon solids by coupling otherwise noninteracting mechanical, electronic, optical, and magnetic degrees of freedom.
 We describe two unstudied phases of the 3D perovskite, CsSnBr$_3$, which emerge below 85~K due to the formation of Sn(II) lone pairs and their interaction with extant octahedral tilts.
 Phase II (77~K<$T$<85~K, space group $P2_1/m$) exhibits ferroaxial order driven by a noncollinear pattern of lone pair-driven distortions within the plane normal to the unique octahedral tilt axis, preserving the inversion symmetry observed at higher temperatures.
 Phase I ($T$<77~K, space group $P2_1$) additionally exhibits ferroelectric order due to distortions along the unique tilt axis, breaking both inversion and mirror symmetries.
-This polar and chiral phase exhibits second harmonic generation from the bulk and a large, intrinsic polarization-electrostriction coefficient along the polar axis ($Q_{22}\approx1.6$~m$^4$~C$^{-2}$), resulting in acute negative thermal expansion ($\alpha_V=-9\times10^{-5}$~K$^{-1}$) through the onset of spontaneous polarization.
+This polar and chiral phase exhibits second harmonic generation from the bulk and a large, intrinsic polarization$-$electrostriction coefficient along the polar axis ($Q_{22}\approx$~1.1~m$^4$~C$^{-2}$), resulting in acute negative thermal expansion ($\alpha_V=-9\times10^{-5}$~K$^{-1}$) through the onset of spontaneous polarization.
 The unprecedented structures of phases I and II were predicted by recursively following harmonic phonon instabilities to generate a tree of candidate structures (``first-principles phonon mode mapping'') and subsequently corroborated by synchrotron X-ray powder diffraction and polarized Raman and $^{81}$Br nuclear quadrupole resonance spectroscopies.
 Phase I appears to exhibit the most complex structure reported for a commensurately modulated (single) perovskite, as measured by the index of the space group in that of the cubic aristotype (192).
-Relativistic electronic structure scenarios compatible with the crystal structure of phase I and with reported photoluminescence measurements are discussed, and preliminary attempts to suppress unintentional hole doping to allow for ferroelectric switching are described.
-Tensile strain in epitaxial thin films should enhance the observed symmetry-breaking distortions, rendering CsSnBr$_3$ a versatile 3D platform for the study of bulk Rashba effects and chiral transport in semiconductors.
+Relativistic electronic structure scenarios compatible with reported photoluminescence measurements are discussed, and preliminary attempts to suppress unintentional hole doping to allow for ferroelectric switching are described.
+Together, the polar symmetry, small bandgap, large spin-orbit splitting of Sn 5$p$ orbitals, and predicted strain sensitivity of the symmetry-breaking distortions suggest bulk samples and epitaxial films of CsSnBr$_3$ or its neighboring solid solutions as strong candidates for bulk Rashba effects.